Different types of body weight scales compared

 Muscle Mass

 Estimated by subtracting estimated fat mass and bone mass from total weight.
-Useful for monitoring whether you are gaining lean tissue during a fitness programme.
+Useful for monitoring whether you are gaining lean tissue during a fitness program.

 Water Percentage